nihn/linkedin-scraper/README.md

 see `./run.sh -h`.
 Be aware that you will be asked for your LinkedIn credentials in order to allow the scraper to login and do actual query.
+By default results are stored in `results.csv`, you can change this by explicitly passed `-o` option.

 ## Tests ##
 ```